 I found it interesting that early in my pregnancy, it was the one constant “craving” I had.
 I couldn’t walk past a Gelateria and not stop for a cup of their sweet, milky creations.
-However it didn’t actually feel like I was sinning; when I ate it, it seemed to restore me to equilibrium, my mind was clearer, mood calmer, hands and feet warmed up, and my racing pulse brought back to normal: hypoglycaemic crisis averted.
+However it didn’t actually feel like I was sinning; when I ate it, it seemed to restore me to equilibrium, my mind was clearer, mood calmer, hands and feet warmer, and my racing pulse brought back to a stable, healthy pace: hypoglycaemic crisis averted.
 This got me thinking: maybe my body was “craving” exactly what it needed: a perfect combo of pro-metabolic sugars, protein, calcium, and a little fat of the good, saturated kind.

 So it started me on a mission to explore the ingredients generally used and find the best and purest of the ready made options.
 Much to my disappointment, I found that the popular ice cream / gelato outlets as well as the packaged store bought brands available in Australia use hideous additives that I try to avoid: carrageenan, vegetable gums, locust bean, maltodextrin, glucose syrup … nasty junk used to stabilize, emulsify, fluff up and increase shelf life, that have potential side effects over the long term: among them inflammation and intestinal irritation.
 This was even the case with the ‘organic’ brands I looked at. * Note: Kohu Road does an organic vanilla ice cream without gums, but it’s very heavy on cream; too fatty for my liking.